Localization of Gravitino Field on $f(R)$ Thick Branes: Localization of gravitino field with the coupling term on thick branes

 From the above equation \eqref{FirstOrderCoupledEquations}, the left- and right-handed KK modes of the gravitino field satisfy the following Schr\"{o}dinger-like equations:

 where the effective potentials are given by

 For a five-dimensional free gravitino, we have obtained the effective action (\ref{4Daction}) of the four-dimensional left- and right-handed gravitinos.
-It is interesting that the forms of these equations for the left- and right-handed KK gravitinos (\ref{EoL}) and (\ref{EoR}) are the same as those of the KK modes of a Dirac field, while the only difference is their chiralities.
-For a given background solution of a thick brane, if the function $F(\phi)$ and the coupling parameter $\eta$ are the same, it seems that the mass spectrum of the KK gravitinos will be the same as that of the Dirac field.
-Here, we should note the difference of chiralities, which will give an interesting result.
+It is interesting that the forms of these equations for the left- and right-handed KK gravitinos (\ref{EoL}) and (\ref{EoR}) are identical to those of the KK modes of a Dirac field; meanwhile, they only differ in terms of their chiralities.
+For a given background solution of a thick brane, if the function $F(\phi)$ and the coupling parameter $\eta$ are identical, the mass spectrum of the KK gravitinos will be identical to that of the Dirac field.
+Here, we should note the difference in chiralities, which will yield an interesting result.

-Next we first review some kinds of $f(R)$ thick branes \cite{Zhong:2015pta,Yu:2015wma}, and then investigate the localization of the five-dimensional gravitino on these branes and give their KK mass spectra.
+Next, we review some kinds of $f(R)$-thick branes \cite{Zhong:2015pta,Yu:2015wma}, and then investigate the localization of the five-dimensional gravitino on these branes and present their KK mass spectra.

-In the five-dimensional spacetime, the action of a general $f(R)$ thick brane model reads \cite{Yu:2015wma}
+In the five-dimensional spacetime, the action of a general $f(R)$-thick brane model reads \cite{Yu:2015wma}

-where $\kappa^{2}_{5}\equiv8\pi G^{5}$ is the five-dimensional gravitational constant and is set to one for convenience, $f(R)$ is a function of the scalar curvature $R$ and $L(\phi_{i},X_i)$ is the Lagrangian density of the background scalar fields $\phi_i$ with the kinetic terms $ X_i=-\frac{1}{2}g^{MN}\partial_{M}\phi_{i}\partial_N\phi_{i}$.
-It is predictable that the spectra of the KK modes of the gravitino field on these $f(R)$ thick branes will be almost the same as the ones of the Dirac field except their chiralities.
-These results could give us some important reference in the future experiments about extra dimension and gravitino.
+where $\kappa^{2}_{5}\equiv8\pi G^{5}$ is the five-dimensional gravitational constant and is set to one for convenience, $f(R)$ is a function of the scalar curvature $R$, and $L(\phi_{i},X_i)$ is the Lagrangian density of the background scalar fields $\phi_i$ with the kinetic terms $ X_i=-\frac{1}{2}g^{MN}\partial_{M}\phi_{i}\partial_N\phi_{i}$.
+It is predictable that the spectra of the KK modes of the gravitino field on these $f(R)$-thick branes will be almost the same as those of the Dirac field, except for their chiralities.
+These results could provide us some important references for the future experiments on extra dimensions and gravitinos.

-\subsection{Localization of gravitino field on the pure geometric $f(R)$ thick {branes} without background scalar field}
+\subsection{Localization of gravitino field on the pure geometric $f(R)$-thick {branes} without background scalar field}

-Firstly, we focus on the localization of the gravitino field on the pure geometric $f(R)$ thick branes.
-In Ref.~\cite{Zhong:2015pta}, the authors investigated the pure geometric $f(R)$ thick branes, where the Lagrangian density of the background scalar fields $L(\phi_{i},X_i)$ vanishes.
-For the flat pure geometric $f(R)$ thick branes, the background metric is given by (\ref{Le}) with $\hat g_{\mu\nu}=\eta_{\mu\nu}$.
+First, we focus on the localization of the gravitino field on the pure geometric $f(R)$-thick branes.
+Zhong et al investigated pure geometric $f(R)$-thick branes, wherein the Lagrangian density of the background scalar fields $L(\phi_{i},X_i)$ vanishes~\cite{Zhong:2015pta}.
+For flat pure geometric $f(R)$-thick branes, the background metric was previously provided (\ref{Le}) with $\hat g_{\mu\nu}=\eta_{\mu\nu}$.
 The solution of the warp factor $A(y)$ is \cite{Zhong:2015pta}